 Current projects include the Energy Sovereignty Institute for Native American communities, and an associated workshop and resource-base website for New Mexico tribal energy stakeholders; and ongoing work to accelerate microgrid innovation for the developing economies by cross-fertilizing energy thought leadership from around the world, building on a highly successful 2022 pilot workshop in Africa.

-MSL founding member Santa Fe Community College (SFCC) is developing two microgrids with MSL’s guidance, which will serve as demonstration facilities, while also supporting education (see below), testing, and research.
-The first is an educational microgrid, or “nanogrid,” dedicated to the new greenhouse and controlled growing environment at SFCC, which has been commissioned and houses the main microgrid classroom.
+In addition, MSL Member Santa Fe Community College (SFCC) is developing two microgrids with MSL’s guidance, which will serve as demonstration facilities, while also supporting education (see below), testing, and research.
+The first is an educational microgrid, or “nanogrid,” which has been commissioned and houses the main microgrid classroom.
 The second, currently in engineering assessment, will be a full campus-wide microgrid spanning all energy and water assets.
 Siemens Industry is the project engineering partner on both, with a nanogrid conceptual design from MSL member The National Renewable Energy Laboratory.

-MSL advises its founding member Santa Fe Community College (SFCC) in developing the Smart and Microgrid Training Center (SMTC), that will provide technical training, ongoing development for industry professionals, custom training for industry, and upper-level courses and advanced degrees through university partnerships, along with “train the trainer” offerings for global deployments.
+MSL will lead the development of a workforce program for three DOE-funded community resilience microgrid projects, with Northern New Mexico College, UNM Taos, and MSL Member Santa Fe Community College (SFCC).
+MSL also co-founded and advises SFCC in developing the Smart and Microgrid Training Center and Facilities Automation and Control Technician programs, that will provide technical training, ongoing development for industry professionals, custom training for industry, and upper-level courses and advanced degrees through university partnerships.

 SFCC’s distributed energy systems programs, co-founded with MSL, have received funding from the U.S. Economic Development Administration, the state of New Mexico, and Santa Fe County, and through the NM SMART Grid Center for a full-time faculty member now leading the SMTC.